Share Your Escapes: Ella in Stockholm

 Get to know Shianne Stannard, our Risk Manager

-I’m looking forward to updating my knowledge bank and especially keen for the ESG & External Environment and Cyber Security masterclasses as these weren’t as widely considered in the Risk Management realm when I did my MSc or when I started my career.”
+Shianne says “I’m so grateful to have been able to update my knowledge bank, especially the ESG & External Environment and Cyber Security masterclasses as these weren’t as widely considered in the Risk Management realm when I did my MSc or when I started my career.”

 A massive thank you to all of our apprentices who took part in our posts this week, it’s been great to hear how they have been developing their skills and knowledge in their chosen career paths.